Organising a beach clean

 Getting rid of the litter you collect

-Email the cleaning team in Growth, Housing and Environment before your clean, so that they know if there will be extra waste to collect.
+Email the cleaning team in Infrastructure, Housing and Environment before your clean, so that they know if there will be extra waste to collect.
 They will want to know your start and end point and where you'd like the litter collected from.

 If you are separating recyclable waste you will need to take that away for recycling.